 Issues in the development of multilingual children’s literacy and literature in South Africa

 While attention is increasingly focused on the development of a reading culture and on children learning to read and write, the foundational significance of a multilingual children’s literature as part of larger cultural, political and economic transformative action in South Africa tends to be overlooked.
 The intention of this two-day seminar in 2017 was to press ‘pause’ together with others working in the South African multilingual children’s literacy and literature domain in order to share information about some of the progress made and challenges faced in order to inform ongoing collective and individual action.
 The seminar attended by about 50 people was funded by IBBY International and PEN International, and organised by PRAESA, with support from IBBY SA and PEN SA.
-Download the seminar report here and watch seminar participant Cebo Solombeba, University of Fort Hare, perform an isiXhosa poem about the promises government makes to society.
+Download the seminar report here and watch seminar participant the late Cebo Solombeba, University of Fort Hare, perform an isiXhosa poem about the promises government makes to society.

 Early literacy training handouts